 How to Stop Fighting with Technology

-No one can know, and do, it all.
-And if you’re in business, then you know there are a lot of moving parts that all have to be managed.
+No one can know, and do it all.
+Stop fighting with technology so you can focus on what you are good at it.
+If you’re in business, then you know there are a lot of moving parts that all have to be managed.
 Websites, inboxes, email managers, invoicing, copy-writing, and social media…the list goes on.

 Now that’s not to say that you shouldn’t know anything about the techy stuff that runs your business.
 You absolutely should.
 It’s nearly impossible to outsource work if you don’t have some idea of the work that needs to be done.